 Madison House Publishers

 Fritz, Christian G..
 "A Constitutional Middle-Ground Between Revision and Revolution: A Reevaluation of The Nullification Crisis and The Virginia and Kentucky Resolutions Through The Lens of Popular Sovereignty."
-Law as Culture and Culture as Law: Essays in Honor of John Phillip Reid (2000). https://digitalrepository.unm.edu/law_facbookdisplay/188
+Law as Culture and Culture as Law: Essays in Honor of John Phillip Reid (2000): 481 pages. https://digitalrepository.unm.edu/law_facbookdisplay/188